Your Horoscope This Week: September 28 To October 4

 Cancer, this month’s Virgo eclipse turned your attention to your words and thoughts, and now the Capricorn First Quarter Moon at the start of the week rises in your relationship sector, making it clear that communication isn’t just a skill… it’s a love language.
 This lunation may illuminate a partnership dynamic that feels out of alignment with your long-term vision.
 Are you truly feeling seen?
 Or are you shrinking to keep the peace?
 If tension surfaces this week, don’t avoid it.
 Navigate it with grace, but also with boundaries.

-Juno entering Sagittarius this week energizes your wellness and daily rhythm sector, encouraging you to prioritize commitments that keep you grounded.
-It’s time to treat your rituals — sleep, breathwork, walking, journaling — as sacred partnerships too.
+Juno entering Sagittarius this week energises your wellness and daily rhythm sector, encouraging you to prioritise commitments that keep you grounded.
+It’s time to treat your rituals — sleep, breathwork, walking, journalling — as sacred partnerships too.
 The fun begins when your nervous system feels safe.
 Mercury in Libra wraps up its journey through your home and emotional foundation sector, helping you bring peace and clarity to your inner world.
 Use these final days to declutter, both physically and emotionally, and make your inner sanctuary reflect the calm you crave.

-Juno entering Sagittarius this week energizes your wellness and daily rhythm sector, encouraging you to prioritize commitments that keep you grounded.
-It’s time to treat your rituals — sleep, breathwork, walking, journaling — as sacred partnerships too.
+Juno entering Sagittarius this week energises your wellness and daily rhythm sector, encouraging you to prioritise commitments that keep you grounded.
+It’s time to treat your rituals — sleep, breathwork, walking, journalling — as sacred partnerships too.
 The fun begins when your nervous system feels safe.
 Mercury in Libra wraps up its journey through your home and emotional foundation sector, helping you bring peace and clarity to your inner world.
 Use these final days to declutter, both physically and emotionally, and make your inner sanctuary reflect the calm you crave.

 AdvertisementADVERTISEMENT